seppinho/pixyll/_posts/2016-04-18-nar-publication_2.md

 categories: mtdna
 ---

-Providing Hadoop as a Service is the main goal of Cloudgene, as described in one of my previously [blog entries](http://seppinho.github.io/cloudgene/hadoop/2015/08/27/cloudgene/).
+Providing Hadoop as a Service is the main goal of Cloudgene, as described in one of my previous [blog entries](http://seppinho.github.io/cloudgene/hadoop/2015/08/27/cloudgene/).
 Since Cloudgene is only the platform, useful use cases need to be implemented and integrated in Cloudgene.
 Here I want to introduce our newest service called **mtDNA-Server**, which have been published in the **NAR WebServer Issue 2016**.

-##mtDNA-Server 101
+## mtDNA-Server 101
 mtDNA-Server provides a free service for the analysis of human mitochondrial DNA data, currently focusing on reliable identification of heteroplasmy (>= 1%) and contamination.